-Applications can be submitted online, but a printable, paper application is preferred so that the requester may double-check the form for clarity and content.
-The information requirements that must be collected prior to beginning the application process are as follows:
+Applications must be submitted online, but a printable, paper application may be mailed to DBPR.
+The information requirements that must be collected by the applicant prior to beginning the application process are as follows:

 - 1. Explanation/summary of the conditions of research, teaching, or testing. - 2.
-Exact physical and mailing address of the location where the prescription drugs or gases will be stored. - 3.
-The specific drugs required for research, teaching, or testing activities. - 4.
-The name of the suppliers for each prescription drug. - 5.
+Exact physical and mailing address of the location where the prescription drugs, analytical standards, controlled substances or gases will be stored. - 3.
+The specific drugs and or gases required for research, teaching, or testing activities. - 4.
+The name of the suppliers for each controlled substance, prescription drug, analytical standards and or gases. - 5.
 The state permit or license number of the suppliers for each prescription drug.